 - inform your designated contact point daily of fever or any of the other symptoms below within 21 days of your last exposure - where possible, try and avoid contact with young children, pregnant women and those who are immunosuppressed - you may be advised to stay off work for 21 days from your last exposure if you work with children, pregnant women or those who are immunosuppressed.
 The UKHSA or your employer will inform you if this applies to you - avoid intimate/sexual contact with others for 21 days after your last exposure - any non-essential medical or dental treatment should be postponed.
-You should discuss any essential treatment required with the designated contact point before attending a healthcare facility - international travel is not advised during the 21 days after your last exposure - you may be offered a smallpox vaccine at a clinic to help prevent or reduce the severity of infection.
-You can leave the house to attend the clinic and if possible, you should walk, cycle, drive or be driven by a household member (if they are not pregnant or immunosuppressed).
+You should discuss any essential treatment required with the designated contact point before attending a healthcare facility - international travel is not advised during the 21 days after your last exposure.
+You should be aware that your travel insurance may not be valid if you have been advised not to travel during this time - you may be offered a smallpox vaccine at a clinic to help prevent or reduce the severity of infection.
+You can leave the house to attend the clinic.
+If possible, you should walk, cycle, drive or be driven by a household member (if they are not pregnant or immunosuppressed).
 If private transport is not available, public transport can be used, however busy periods should be avoided